 - When the 120V AC shore power cord is connected, the converter system automatically charges the trailer battery(ies) if the battery disconnect switch is turned ON. - When the tow vehicle is not running, the 7-way connector plug is connected to the tow vehicle (depending on tow vehicle make/model) and the 120V AC shore power cord is connected, your tow vehicle battery may charge as well.
 In a similar scenario when 120V AC shore power cord is not connected, the tow vehicle battery may discharge slowly if left connected for extended periods.
 Make sure to unplug the 7-way connector plug when the camper is not being towed or the tow vehicle isn't running. - Battery charging speed depends on the power being used for lights and appliances.
-Only surplus power goes to charging the battery.
-If a lithium battery is equipped, you must use the VictronConnect app to monitor the battery level.
-The monitor panel will not reflect the battery state of lithium batteries. - On extended stays keep your trailer hooked up to a 120V AC shore power if available.
-This will keep your batteries charged. - If you have the 7-way connector plug attached to the tow vehicle (depending on tow vehicle make/model), your battery will be recharged while driving. - If a lithium battery is equipped, you must use the VictronConnect app to monitor the battery level.
-The monitor panel will not reflect the battery state of lithium batteries.
-Always make sure the battery is secured in place while traveling. - Always make sure the battery is secured in place while traveling.
+Only surplus power goes to charging the battery. - On extended stays keep your trailer hooked up to a 120V AC shore power if available.
+This will keep your batteries charged. - If you have the 7-way connector plug attached to the tow vehicle (depending on the tow vehicle make/model), your battery will be recharged while driving. - If a lithium battery is equipped, you must use the VictronConnect app to monitor the battery level. - Always make sure the battery is secured in place while traveling. - Battery cables must always be secured tightly to the terminals.
+Loose connections can cause power loss or arcing power between connections. - Keep the terminals and cables clean and free of corrosion.
+Clean periodically with a wire brush. - Before using your camper in the summer season, have your dealer check your battery life and perform all necessary maintenance on your system.
+This will avoid unforeseen maintenance issues during your trips and heighten your enjoyment of your experience.